 1. Where are the Clerk's Offices located?

-The Clerk maintains four staffed offices.
-They are in Knoxville, Chattanooga, Greeneville, and Winchester.
+The Clerk maintains three staffed offices in Knoxville, Chattanooga, and Greeneville, and one unstaffed office in Winchester.

 Knoxville, Chattanooga and Greeneville are in the Eastern time zone.
 Winchester is in the Central time zone.
 The addresses of the Eastern District of Tennessee Clerk's Offices can be found on our LOCATIONS page.